javrasya/django-river/README.rst

 These are proceeding meta of transitions that describes which user permission or user group will be allowed to proceed the transition.
 These are kind of template for proceedings will be created for each object.
-An order can also be given here for the transition.
-This means, If you want to order proceeding for a transition, you can define it.
+Putting transitions in order can also be done here.
+This means, If you want to put proceeding in order for a transition, you can define it.
 Assume **s1** and **s2** are our states and there is a transition defined between them and we have two proceeding meta on this transition.
 They shall be for\ **permission1** and **permission2**.
 If